Skip to Content

 cleaning rocks on a table

-Next add a layer of rocks in the container.
-You can use a plastic or glass container—clear or opaque.
-Doesn’t matter.
-Recycles old glass jars are great candidates.
+Next add a layer of rocks in your container.
 I used one old candle jar and a pretty serving dish my grandmother gave me.

 One thing to keep in mind is that these flowers can get tall and floppy.
 So using a tall, cylindrical container (unlike the containers I used) can be a great way to help stabilize the tall stems.
 All you really need, though, is a container deep enough for a reservoir of water and the bulbs.